BrianJackson/openhack-devops/README.md

 The provisioning of this environment for proctors can be found in the [DevOps Openhack Proctor](https://github.com/Azure-Samples/openhack-devops-proctor) Github repository.
 > **Note**: During the Dry Run relevant code can be found in the **openhack_refresh** branch.
 Post Dry Run these changes will be committed to master.

+## Useful tips
+   Setting up the Azure Credential for the GitHub action can be done with the following command and the output stored as a repository secret: az ad sp create-for-rbac --name "GHActionSP" --role contributor \
+                            --scopes /subscriptions/69ed429c-d95f-44f7-9c92-3d4209b3d042/resourceGroups/openhack4nl2avg0rg \
+                            --sdk-auth

+   Web Applications in Azure support a health check URL.
+Each API has a health check endpoint.
+Specifying the health check allows deployment slot swaps to occur only when the    staging slot is healthy.